 Discover the relationship between natural sciences and mathematics and apply your new-found Natural Sciences knowledge to situations in the real world.
-Study Natural Sciences with us and you’ll learn a mix of biological and physical sciences plus check out the emerging fields that are gaining industry relevance.
+Study Natural Sciences with us and you’ll learn a mix of concepts from biological and physical sciences plus check out an emerging interdisciplinary field that is gaining industry relevance.

 Learn the Oxford way with tutorial style teaching.
 Your expert tutor will foster self-directed learning and critical thinking through interactive seminars in small groups (no bigger than 8).
 During your course, you will complete two pieces of independent work (essays or problem sheets), which your tutor will then evaluate in either a 1:1 or 2:1 tutorial.
 Tutorials will provide you with the opportunity to discuss your work and feedback with your tutor and learn new perspectives from your classmates.
 On completion of the course, you’ll receive a certificate and letter of recommendation from your tutor.

 It’s all about balance.
 Study with us at Cambridge and we’ll help you embrace everything the city has to offer – from socialising with new friends with shared interests to field trips and excursions for practical lessons you just can’t learn from a textbook.
 We understand students.
 We make sure you’re stimulated with a social calendar that packs it all in, from traditional guided tours of the University museums to a tranquil afternoon punting on the River Cam.